 Initial days of my career

-While working at IIHT, I managed my spare time by learning system programming for the MS-DOS platform using Turbo C and Turbo Assembler (and yes, MS-DOS Debug utility most of the time).
+While working at IIHT, I managed my spare time by learning system programming for the MS-DOS platform using Turbo C and Turbo Assembler (and yes, using MS-DOS Debug utility most of the time).
 I was deeply inclined towards understanding the anatomy of various programs using DOS debugging tools (Borland's Turbo Debugger and MS-DOS Debug) - today, we term this as reverse engineering of binary programs.
 Initially, out of curiosity, I also investigated a couple of DOS virus samples and understood how they worked (Die-Hard 2, One Half, Raindrop, Joshi - to name a few of them) - thanks to infected machines/floppy disks that made their way to my training institute/home computer.
 I had a glimpse of Linux (and Minix) sometime in the mid '95 while attempting to create my own Operating System with help of my colleague.
 At a later stage, I was deeply impressed with IBM OS/2 Warp 3 and spent time trying to understand its internals.

 After spending enough time with different virus samples, and a painful effort trying to debug and add features to their flagship antivirus product which comprised of 35,000+ lines of code written on Turbo C, contributed by various programmers who joined and quit the company during the event, my interest on MS-DOS system programming slowly faded.
 I began to focus more on proper software engineering principles and designing scalable software architecture.